 The Bruins wore yellow away uniforms for a good portion of the mid-20th century, and it's a shame they ever got away from them.
 Their Reverse Retros were inspired by this concept and probably improved upon it.
 Why don't more teams use a color aside from white as an away fit?

 Anaheim Ducks Primary (1993-2006)

-At first, everyone made fun of the Mighty Ducks of Anaheim.
+At first, everyone made fun of the Mighty Ducks of Anaheim as they were a literal Mickey Mouse team.
 But in retrospect, the joke is on us.
-Meanwhile, since they renamed themselves “the Ducks,” their black unis have been hot garbage.
+Meanwhile, since they renamed themselves "the Ducks," their black unis have been hot garbage.
 However, their recent attempts at orange alternates are somewhat of an improvement.
-They’re still not touching these green-and-purples, though — one of the few examples of mid-90s jerseys that worked.
+They're still not touching these green-and-purples, though -- one of the few examples of mid-90s jerseys that worked.